makerdao/endgame-docs/tokenomics/subdao-tokenomics.md

 This documentation describes planned functionality and processes that MakerDAO has not yet implemented.
 Be aware that parts may be inaccurate or out of date.
 {% endhint %}

+## Stated Goals

+There are a multiple goals that Maker intends to meet via the SubDAO tokenomics.

+1. To distribute the ownership of each SubDAO as widely as possible.
+2. To ensure that SubDAO creation drives value to Maker Core in the form of:
+	a) Dai demand
+	b) Stability Fees
+	c) EtherDai adoption
+	d) Governance participation
+3. To incentivize talented individuals to work to make each SubDAO a success.

 ## SubDAO Token Emissions

 The initial supply of each subDAO token is 2.6 billion.